 - At the end of the first month following the project start date, the forum/requesting member(s) will submit a situation report (sitrep) to the ACT secretariat, using the ACT sitrep format.
 Forum/members are expected to accompany the sitrep with photos and human-interest stories. - A final report (narrative and financial) will be prepared by the requesting member(s) and submitted to the ACT secretariat within 60 days after the project end date, using the RRF report template. - Expenditure will be reported against the original budget headings.
-The USD equivalent MUST be shown alongside with local currency reporting as was in the budget. - Transactions reported should be within the project period using the approved proposal's exchange rate. - For assets purchased using RRF funds should be reported if it is more than USD500.
-The secretariat will issue a certificate of donation at the end of the project. - An audit report is required by the ACT Secretariat if one member receives USD50,000 or more for an RRF.
-The audit report must be submitted within 90 days of the project end date.
+The USD equivalent MUST be shown alongside local currency reporting as was in the budget. - Transactions reported should be within the project period using the approved proposal's exchange rate. - For assets purchased using RRF funds should be reported if it is more than USD500.
+The secretariat will issue a certificate of donation at the end of the project. - An audit report is required by the ACT Secretariat if the funds approved is USD50,000 or more.
+The audit report must be submitted within 90 days of the project end date. - An underspent amount of more than USD500 should be returned to the rapid response fund. - An audit report is not needed for an approved budget of less than USD 50,000.
+However, the requesting member should report the receipt of the funds in the annual organizational audit.

-- An underspent amount of more than USD500 should be returned to the rapid response fund. - If a member receives less than 50,000 USD, an audit report does not need to be submitted to the ACT Secretariat.
-However, the member must include the RRF funds in the annual audit of the member organization.
-Income and expenditure incurred on the RRF should be clearly distinguished and identifiable from the annual audit report.
-While ACT will not be requesting these audit reports on a regular basis, the member must be able to produce the annual audit report upon request by the ACT Secretariat.
+Response income and expenses should be clearly distinguished and identifiable from the annual audit report.
+While ACT will not be requesting these audit reports on a regular basis, the member must be able to produce the annual audit report if requested by the ACT Secretariat.